 The story of the scallop shell – the Camino de Santiago and the Way of St James.
 A souvenir of a special journey

-SEARCH for some of our scallop shell Camino jewellery in our SHOP
+SEE scallop shell Camino jewellery in our central STORE online

 Amigos del Camino – we are friends of the Camino